Canada–France relations: Normalized relations

 De Gaulle's resignation in 1969 and, more importantly, the 1970 election of the Liberals in Quebec under Robert Bourassa gave impetus to the calls on both sides for the normalization of France-Canada relations.
 While the ultra-Gaullists and the remaining members of the "Quebec Mafia" continued occasionally to cause headaches for Canada, such as a 1997 initiative by "Mafia" members to have the French Post Office issue a stamp commemorating de Gaulle's 1967 visit to Montreal, relations never again reached anything close to the hostility of the late 1960s.

 The Gaullist policy of "dualism" towards Canada, which called for distinct and separate relations between France and Canada and France and Quebec, has been replaced with a purposely ambiguous policy of ni-ni, standing for ni ingérance, ni indifférence (no interference but no indifference).
 While the French government continues to maintain cultural and diplomatic ties with Quebec, it is generally careful to treat the federal government with a great deal of respect.
 In 2012, French President François Hollande explained that the ni-ni policy states "the neutrality of France while ensuring France will accompany Québec in its destinies."

 Saint Pierre and Miquelon boundary dispute

-The maritime boundary between the tiny French islands of Saint Pierre and Miquelon, off the coast of Newfoundland, and Canada has long been a simmering point of contention between the two countries.
+The maritime boundary between the tiny French islands of Saint Pierre and Miquelon, off the coast of Newfoundland and Labrador, and Canada has long been a simmering point of contention between the two countries.
 As each country expanded its claimed territorial limit in the second half of the 20th century, first to 12 nmi and then to 200 nmi, the claims began to overlap, and a maritime boundary needed to be established.
 While the countries agreed to a moratorium on undersea drilling in 1967, increased speculation about the existence of large oil deposits combined with the need to diversify economies after the regional cod fishery collapse triggered a new round of negotiations.

 In 1989, Canada and France put the boundary question to an international court of arbitration.
 In 1992, the court awarded France a 24 nmi exclusive economic zone surrounding the islands as well as a 200 nmi long, 10.5 nmi wide corridor to international waters (an area totalling 3607 sqnmi.
 This fell significantly short of France's claims, and the resulting reduction in fish quotas created a great deal of resentment among the islands' fishermen until a joint management agreement was reached in 1994.
 Former Communications Security Establishment (CSE) agent, Fred Stock, revealed in the Ottawa Citizen (May 22, 1999) that Canada had used the surveillance system known as ECHELON to spy on the French government over the boundary issue.
 The application of UNCLOS and Article 76 of the Law of the Sea will extend the exclusive economic zone of states by using complex calculations.
 France is likely to claim a section of the continental shelf south of the corridor granted by the 1992 decision, and a new dispute may arise between France and Canada.